-Click on below image and scroll down to find the test plan document sample in various formats.
+Click on the below image and scroll down to find the test plan document sample in various formats.
 In that template check the UAT section.

-The dates, environment, actors(who), communication protocols, roles and responsibilities, templates, results and their analysis process, entry-exit criteria – all of this and anything else relevant will be found in the UAT test plan.
+The dates, environment, actors(who), communication protocols, roles and responsibilities, templates, results and their analysis process, entry-exit criteria – all of this and anything else that is relevant will be found in the UAT test plan.

 User Acceptance Testing Template: